Skip to content

 Universities have a statutory duty to try their best to support students who have SEND.
 This can include things such as:

-These changes are known as “reasonable adjustments”.
+We call these changes “reasonable adjustments”.
 They make sure that young people with SEND have the same access to a university education.

 If you have an Education, Health and Care Plan (EHCP), this will no longer apply when you go to university.
 It could still be a good idea to share your plan with the university you want to go to.
-This will allow them to understand your needs and make sure the right reasonable adjustments are put into place.
+This will allow them to understand your needs.
+It will also help them put the right reasonable adjustments in place.

 UCAS (the Universities and Colleges Admissions Service), is an independent charity, and the UK's shared admissions service for higher education.
-We recommend you visit their site if you have any queries about applying for and attending university, as they provide lots of useful information:
+We recommend you visit their site if you have any queries about applying for and attending university.
+They provide lots of useful information:

 The UCAS site also has further insight on what support young people with SEND can expect from universities: